Dentophobia: Causes, Symptoms and Treatments

 Behavioral Observations

-Treatment Options for Dentophobia
+What are the Treatment Options for Dentophobia?

 Cognitive-Behavioral Therapy (CBT)

-CBT is a highly effective treatment for dentophobia, focusing on identifying and altering negative thought patterns and behaviours associated with dental fear.
+CBT is a highly effective treatment for dentophobia, focusing on identifying and altering negative thought patterns and behaviors associated with dental fear.
 Through CBT, patients learn coping strategies and gradually desensitize themselves to the dental environment.

 Exposure Therapy